elight/iibil/slides.md

 ## Cells

 !SLIDE
-# But also
-# be careful which ideas you promote

-!SLIDE
-# Consider your audience
-## The average developer is not as talented as you are

-!SLIDE
 # Tools that can help you now
 ## Cells: Model View Controller Pattern
 ## Draper: Decorator Pattern